perriera/extras/README.md

      make
      sudo checkinstall

-**Note**: During the checkinstall process be sure to change the name of the package from the default: **built** to **extras**.
+**Note**: During the checkinstall process be sure to change the name of the package from the default: **build** to **extras**.
 It'll be item #2 on the checkinstall parameter listings, (you can safely use the defaults for the rest of the items on the checkinstall).

 Then when you need to uninstall this package:

     sudo dpkg -r extras

+Should you run into a strange situation to where you issued the above command but the **extras** package appears to still be installed, run the following:

+    sudo dpkg -r build

+As you may have installed it earlier without changing the name of the package from **build** to **extras**.

 While it may seem odd to have to uninstall the extra_ libraries package, future upgrades to the extras package will prefer if there is a clean install for you to work with.
 ## CMakeLists.txt